-The U.S. Supreme Court denied an appeal by Domino’s Pizza of the Ninth Circuit federal appeals court decision which required the Domino’s website and mobile apps to be accessible.
+The U.S. Supreme Court denied to hear Domino’s Pizza appeal of the Ninth Circuit federal appeals court decision which allowed the case to be heard.
 So the Ninth Circuit decision for Domino’s v.
 Robles stands, hooray!
-Digital products which are a public accommodation must be accessible, or will be subject to a lawsuit (and probably lose).
+Digital products which are a public accommodation must be accessible or will be subject to a lawsuit (and probably lose).

 The accessibility community is dumbfounded and outraged as to why Domino’s, a national pizza chain in the U.S., would spend so much money and effort into fighting digital equality rather than making their digital services accessible to all, which would greatly increase their potential customer base (and avoid bad publicity!)

 Here’s Domino’s statement about the Supreme Court’s decision.
 Domino’s doesn’t admit that besides convenience, inclusiveness, and equality, ordering online provides other perks that cannot be received in another way, such as discounts, coupons, and rewards points.
 Although their call for DOJ regulation has some merit, it’s more of an unwarranted excuse.
 Regulations aren’t completely necessary; if passed, they would likely still be WCAG 2.0 AA, and digital products would still be subject to lawsuits.

 - Supreme Court Won’t Hear Domino’s Pizza Website Access Dispute by Bloomberg Law.

 - Supreme Court hands victory to blind man who sued Domino’s over site accessibility by CNBC.

 - US Supreme Court Won’t Hear the Domino’s Case (Hooray!) by LFLegal.